Move

 3. Stop comparing yourself to other people

-Feeling a sense of competition can be motivating.
-But it can also be easy to look at what other people have achieved and feel bad and unmotivated about your own efforts.
+Feeling a sense of competition can be motivating, but it can also be easy to look at what other people have achieved and feel bad about our own efforts.
+This can make you feel very unmotivated.
 If this happens, try to focus on your own goals and the things you would like to achieve instead.

 4. Think about the benefits

 Try to think about why you want to be more active.
-It might be that you want to get fitter or spend more time outside enjoying nature.
+Perhaps you want to get fitter, to spend quality time with your children or to be outside in nature.
 Reflect on these reasons when you are finding it hard to stick to your plan.
+You could even try writing them down and sticking them somewhere you see often, like the fridge.

 5. Prepare for setbacks

 Don’t be too hard on yourself if you lose motivation again.
-Try to reflect on why you’re finding it more difficult to be active and adjust your goals to get back on track.
+Try to reflect on why you’re finding it more difficult to be active and adjust your goals to meet your needs.

 Are you interested in learning more about your health?
 Discover more about our range of health assessments.